Study Abroad Information and Requirements

 Students study an academic term or year at one of BSU’s partner universities throughout North America.
 NSE programs are available for all majors with opportunities to take classes in specific disciplines.
 Students earn BSU transfer credit for their successful coursework with relevant departmental approvals.
 Students pay tuition and fees to BSU or the host university, and their living expenses onsite.
 Students are responsible for paying for flights, housing, books, food, travel, etc. in addition to tuition and fees.

 BSU Summer Programs

-BSU summer study abroad programs are offered in a variety of academic topics including several foreign languages and in a variety of locations including England, Ireland, China, and Jordan.
+BSU summer study abroad programs are offered in a variety of academic topics including several foreign languages and in a variety of countries.
 Annual program offerings and program brochures are available online and at the Study Abroad Office.

-There are study abroad programs available for all students (freshmen – graduate) in good academic standing at BSU: a minimum GPA 2.5 for travel courses and a minimum GPA 2.75 for semester or year programs, and a minimum GPA 2.8 for International Student Teaching.
+There are study abroad programs available for all students (freshmen – graduate) in good academic standing at BSU: a minimum GPA 2.5 for travel courses, a minimum GPA 2.75 for semester or year programs, and a minimum GPA 2.8 for International Student Teaching.
 Application requirements vary by program and some programs have additional requirements and prerequisites.
 Updated information is available on the Study Abroad website and at the office.

 Fees and payment schedules vary depending on the study abroad program.
 Specific program costs and expenses are available at the Study Abroad office and website.

 Funding Your Study Abroad Program